AkBKukU/adam-psu/README.md

 ## Installation

-This part was designed specifically to be non-destructive and once you have an assemble part does not require any soldering.
+This part was designed specifically to be non-destructive and once you have an assembled part, does not require any soldering.
 The DB9 connector on the standalone Adam is on a small cabled PCB.
 This board mounts in place of that and you internally connect that cable to the new PSU.
 Optionally, you could cut or desolder the DB9 connector and directly bridge across to the available pads.